clewisdavis/The-Joy-of-React/course-notes.md

 ## Build your own React

-- Build your own `render` funtion that takes React elements and produces the equivlent DOM struture.
+- Build your own `render` function that takes React elements and produces the equivalent DOM structure.

-- Write a `render` function that accepts a Rect element and a reference to a DOM contianer element that will hold our app.
+- Write a `render` function that accepts a Rect element and a reference to a DOM container element that will hold our app.

 - Acceptance criteria:
   - A link should be shown in the "result" pane, linking to a wikipedia.org, adn with the text "Read more on Wikipedia"
   - It should work with any element type (eg anchors, paragraphs, button...)
-  - It shoud lhandle all HTML attributes (eg. href, id, disabled...)
+  - It should handle all HTML attributes (eg. href, id, disabled...)
-  - The element should contain the text specidied uner `children`. `children` will always be a stiring.
+  - The element should contain the text specified under `children`. `children` will always be a stirring.

 ```JAVASCRIPT
 // SOLUTION